BellaZubby/AI-todo-checkpoint/docs/spec.md

 - Add new tasks
 - Edit existing tasks
 - Delete tasks
-- Mark tasks as completed or active
+- Mark tasks as completed or not completed
-- Filter tasks by status: all, active, completed
+- Filter tasks by status: all, not completed, completed
 - Toggle between light and dark modes
 - Persist tasks in browser local storage